twoojoo/WinRx/README.md

 ### Hopping Window

 ### Sliding Window

-> **Note**: when using siliding window along with an external storage such as Redis, if the dequeue loop frequenct is lower than the incoming events average rate, a data loss can periodically occurr because some events are dequeued after their window's watermark is expired.
-Dequeuing is slower with sliding windows because they involves a lot more timeouts than the other windowing system, easily ending in a Nodejs overhead.
+> **Note**: when using siliding windows along with an external storage such as
+> Redis, if the dequeue loop frequenct is lower than the incoming events average
+> rate, a data loss can periodically occurr because some events are dequeued
+> after their window's watermark is expired.
+Dequeuing is slower with sliding
+> windows because they involves many more timeouts than the other windowing
+> system, ending up stressing Nodejs.
+For this reason it is not advisable to use
+> sliding windows when dealing with high-frequency events, unless it is
+> acceptable to lose some data every now and then.

 ### Counting Window